qiqih-code/splendor-contest-agent/README.md

 In the **final submission** (23:59 Monday 18th October, Week 12) you are to submit your final submission to the project, which includes:

-1. The `agents/myTeam.py` implementing your AI-based Splendor agent team as per instructions above by tagging the relevant commit as "`submission`".
+1. The `agents/<your_teamname>/myTeam.py` implementing your AI-based Splendor agent team as per instructions above by tagging the relevant commit as "`final-submission`".
 2. A completed [TEAM.md](TEAM.md) file, with all the team member details.
 3. A **Wiki** in your GitHub team repository, documenting and critically analysing your Splendor agent system.
 ![wiki](img/wiki.png)